tdwg/rs.tdwg.org/process/process-vocabulary.md

 Because the SDS requires particular properties to be included in term metadata, if the template hand-generated CSV file is used without editing the column headers, a template column header mapping file can be used as well.
 The column header mapping file only needs to be modified if additional property columns are added to the template CSV file.
 This may happen if specialty properties are added to the required properties.

 Controlled vocabularies contain one or more additional properties that are not found in vocabularies that define properties and classes.
 That includes the controlled value string and may also include a property to indicate that a value has a `broader` relationship to another concept.
-So controlled vocabularies should use one of the template column header mapping file designed for controlled vocabularies.
+So controlled vocabularies should use one of the template column header mapping files designed for controlled vocabularies.
 Setting the value of `vocab_type` in the configuration section determines whether the mapping template includes mappings for these extra term columns or not.
 See section 2.1.1 for details.

 ## 3.1 Modifying the column header mapping file

 If additional property columns were added to the hand-generated CSV file, the mapping file in the current terms directory for that term list (i.e. the directory created having the name set as the value of `database` in the configuration section) must be manually edited.
-The name of the mappling file ends in `-mappings.csv`.
+The name of the mapping file ends in `-mappings.csv`.

 The order of rows in the mapping file does not matter.
 The first column (`header`) contains the name of the column header in the hand-generated CSV file.
 The second column (`predicate`) contains the abbreviated IRI (also known as [CURIE](https://www.w3.org/TR/curie/) or [QName](https://www.w3.org/2001/tag/doc/qnameids)).
 If the namespace abbreviation of an added row is different from others already present in this column, check the `namespace.csv` file in the same directory to make sure that the abbreviation is already listed.
 If not, add it to that list of namespace abbreviations and IRIs.
 The third column, which describes the type of the value in the column, MUST have one of the following strings as its value: `iri`, `language`, `datatype`, or `plain`.
 For language-tagged strings, the `attribute` column contains the ISO 639-1 language code used in the tag.
-For datatyped strings, the `attribute` column contains the abbreviated IRI for the datatype.
+For strings having a `datatype`, the `attribute` column contains the abbreviated IRI for the datatype.
 If the column in the CSV file contains an unabbreviated full IRI, there is no value in the `value` column of the mapping table.
 If the column in the CSV contains the local name part of the IRI, the `value` column contains full namespace IRI to be prepended to the value from column in the CSV.

 It is also possible to generate a fixed value for all rows in the CSV table.
 See [this page](https://github.com/baskaufs/guid-o-matic/blob/master/use.md#recording-the-column-mappings-from--the-metadata-table-to-rdf-triples) for more details on the format of the mapping file.